patrickelectric/patrickelectric/README.md

 ### Hi there 👋

-I'll be OOO until the end of july, any open PR os issue will be in hold. :running:

 <!--
 **patrickelectric/patrickelectric** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.